MedForge: Interpretable Medical Deepfake Detection via Forgery-aware Reasoning: MedForge-90K Implementation Details

 \subsection{Data Collection}

-To ensure the authenticity of the source material and the clinical relevance of the forgeries, we curated a diverse collection of 30,000 high-resolution medical images from public benchmarks.
-As detailed below, our collection spans three distinct imaging modalities, covering a total of 19 specific pathologies and their corresponding healthy controls.
+To ensure the authenticity of the source material and the clinical relevance of the forgeries, we curated a diverse collection of 31,990 high-resolution medical images from public benchmarks.
+As detailed below, our collection spans three imaging modalities and covers 19 distinct pathologies, along with healthy images for each modality.